 Our ADSs are listed on the Nasdaq Capital Market, under the symbol "NAAS."
-On May 26, 2023, the closing trading price for our ADSs, as reported on Nasdaq Capital Market, was US\$7.15 per ADS.
+On May 18, 2023, the closing trading price for our ADSs, as reported on Nasdaq Capital Market, was US\$7.21 per ADS.

 Our issued and outstanding share capital consists of Class A ordinary shares, Class B ordinary shares and Class C ordinary shares.
 In respect of matters requiring the votes of our shareholders, holders of Class A ordinary shares, Class B ordinary shares and Class C ordinary shares vote together as one class; holders of Class A ordinary shares are entitled to one vote per share, holders of Class B ordinary shares are entitled to two votes per share.
-Each Class B ordinary share and each Class C ordinary share is convertible into one Class A ordinary shares at any time by the holder thereof, while Class A ordinary shares are not convertible into Class B ordinary share or Class C ordinary shares and 1,398,659,699 Class C ordinary shares, which account for an aggregate of 90.6% of the voting power represented by all our issued and outstanding shares.
+Each Class B ordinary share and each Class C ordinary share is convertible into one Class A ordinary shares at any time by the holder thereof, while Class A ordinary shares are not convertible into Class B ordinary share or Class C ordinary shares under any circumstances.
+As of the date of this prospectus, Newlinks Technology Limited ("NewLink") beneficially owns 248,888,073 Class B ordinary shares and 1,398,659,699 Class C ordinary shares, which account for an aggregate of 90.6% of the voting power represented by all our issued and outstanding shares.
 Our currently effective memorandum and articles of association prohibits any Class B ordinary shares held by NewLink from being disposed of or otherwise transferred to any person other than Mr. Zhen Dai and persons affiliated with him.
-Our currently effective memorandum and articles C ordinary shares to be automatically converted into Class A ordinary shares upon a transfer of such Class B ordinary shares or Class C ordinary shares to any person other than Mr. Zhen Dai and persons affiliated with him.
+Our currently effective memorandum and articles of association also requires any Class B ordinary shares to be automatically converted into Class A ordinary shares upon a transfer of such Class B ordinary shares or Class C ordinary shares to any person other than Mr. Zhen Dai and persons affiliated with him.
 See "Description of Share Capital."